shanyungyang/esxi-unlocker/readme.md

 2. Installation
 ---------------
-Copy the distribution file to the ESXi host datastore using scp or some other data transfer system.
+Copy the latest release file to the ESXi host datastore using scp or some other data transfer system.
 If you want to use the source version (i.e. from GIT) see "5.
 Building" fist.